Andrew Watt: Solo career

+In 2013, Watt was the first guitarist for the band California Breed, led by former Deep Purple bassist Glenn Hughes alongside drummer Jason Bonham.
+Watt later described his time in the band as "a total disaster."
+His big break came when he toured with the Australian singer Cody Simpson.
+Simpson was opening for Justin Bieber on the Believe Tour.
+Watt met Bieber during soundcheck, and the two became friends.

-In 2013, Watt was a founding member and guitarist of the rock band California Breed alongside Glenn Hughes (Deep Purple, Black Sabbath) and Jason Bonham (Foreigner).
-In 2015, Watt recorded and released his first label EP, Ghost In My Head.
-Its title track was released as a single and peaked at No. 30 on Billboard's Mainstream Rock chart.
-Red Hot Chili Peppers' Chad Smith and Queens of the Stone Age's Joey Castillo played drums on the record.
+In 2015, Watt released his first EP, Ghost In My Head while signed to Republic Records.
+The title track peaked at No. 30 on Billboard's Mainstream Rock chart.
+Red Hot Chili Peppers' Chad Smith and Queens of the Stone Age's Joey Castillo played drums on the EP.

-Watt opened for Jane's Addiction in October 2015.
-He also opened the Cult's Los Angeles show in February 2016.
+Watt opened for Jane's Addiction in October 2015 and the Cult in February 2016.
 In February 2016, Rolling Stone praised Watt for his vocal performance in a rendition of "L.A.
 Woman" performed live with Robby Krieger as part of a tribute to the Doors' Ray Manzarek.